llvm/llvm-archive/llvm-top/README.txt

      Any options matching these patterns are collected and passed down to the build, install or clean commands.

+  all
+     This is equivalent to specify all modules in the LLVM subversion repository.
+Careful!
+All the scripts will check out EVERYTHING in the repository.

   [a-zA-Z]*
      Any option not matching something above and starting with a letter specifies a module name to work on.